 This is where pay-by-mile car insurance policies really come into their own – if you stop driving, then you stop paying altogether.

-That’s why we’re giving drivers that buy in April the chance to try a pay-by-mile policy for three months, with no obligation to stay (full terms at the bottom of this post).
+That’s why we’re giving drivers that buy in April the chance to try a pay-by-mile policy for three months, with no obligation to stay, as we’re relaxing cancellation fees (full terms at the bottom of this post).

 We want to support people if they want to cancel their existing policy, and switch to pay-per-mile during the crisis.
 If they find themselves returning to a higher mileage when things get back to normal, we’re taking a relaxed approach.
 We’ll waive our usual cancellation fee and refund them for any days or months they haven’t used as of the cancellation date.
 We thought it would be fairer that way.

 What are other car insurance providers doing about coronavirus?